DrDead0/DarkDeity_Bot/readme.md

 ## Introduction

-DarkDeity Discord Bot is designed to improve your Discord server with a variety of engaging features, such as music playing, helpful commands, and more.
-This bot is a general-purpose bot for enhancing the server experience while leaving server moderation to the **Soul Police Bot**.
+DarkDeity Discord Bot is designed to elevate your Discord server experience with a wide range of features, including music playback, server management, and fun interactive commands.
+Whether you're looking for entertainment or useful tools, DarkDeity is here to help!

 ## Features

-- Automated welcome messages for new members.
+- Automated welcome messages and goodbye messages for members.
-- Rules posting and management.
-- Help command to guide users with available bot commands.
-- Echo command to repeat user input.
-- Music playing with `yt-dlp` on a designated **music channel**.
+- Music playback powered by `yt-dlp` and FFmpeg.
-- `!ping` to check the bot's response time to Discord.
+- Slash commands for modern Discord interaction.
+- Fun features like polls, jokes, fun facts, and mini-games.
+- Moderation tools: kick, ban, and unban commands.
+- Custom help menu for user guidance.
+- Interactive commands like number guessing and coin flipping.
+- Detailed server and user information displays.

 ## Installation

-To set up the DarkDeity Discord Bot on your server, follow these steps:
+To set up the DarkDeity Discord Bot, follow these steps:

 1. Clone the repository: